dconco/timer/README.md

 # Timer

-This is a simple real-time timer ⏳ created only with PHP with yhe help of [phpSPA](https://github.com/dconco/phpspa) library.
+This is a simple real-time timer ⏳ created only with PHP with the help of [phpSPA](https://github.com/dconco/phpspa) library.

 To Run this app, follow this steps below: